trietnguyen159753/simglobe-analysis/README.md

 # simglobe-analyze

-simglobe-analyze is a Python script for exploring, understanding, and visualizing the result of the Simglobe model.
-It is used for debugging and tuning the Simglobe model.
+simglobe-analyze is a Python script for exploring, understanding, and visualizing the result of the Simglobe model, for the purpose of debugging and parameter tuning.

 ## Installation